Jiramew/geetest_crack/README.md

-# geetest_crack 2*3.0.0
+# geetest crack 2*3.0.0
 geetest 2*3.0.0 version crack

-Focus on line 6132 and following code does some magic.
+Focus on line 6132 in js file and the following code does some magic.
+You will know what is `str`,
+You will know what is `cList`,
+You will know what is `sString`. ^o^
 ```{java}
 private String new_func(String str) {
         String m;